Shockley–Queisser limit: Blackbody radiation

-Any material, that is not at absolute zero (0 Kelvin), emits electromagnetic radiation through the black-body radiation effect.
+Any material, that is not at absolute zero (0 kelvins), emits electromagnetic radiation through the black-body radiation effect.
 In a cell at room temperature, this represents approximately 7% of all the energy falling on the cell.

 Any energy lost in a cell is turned into heat, so any inefficiency in the cell increases the cell temperature when it is placed in sunlight.
 As the temperature of the cell increases, the outgoing radiation and heat loss through conduction and convection also increase, until an equilibrium is reached.
 In practice, this equilibrium is normally reached at temperatures as high as 360 Kelvin, and consequently, cells normally operate at lower efficiencies than their room-temperature rating.
 Module datasheets normally list this temperature dependency as T_{NOCT} (NOCT - Nominal Operating Cell Temperature).

 For a "blackbody" at normal temperatures, a very small part of this radiation (the number per unit time and per unit area given by Q_{c}, "c" for "cell") is photons having energy greater than the band gap (wavelength less than about 1.1 microns for silicon), and part of these photons (Shockley and Queisser use the factor tc) are generated by recombination of electrons and holes, which decreases the amount of current that could be generated otherwise.
 This is a very small effect, but Shockley and Queisser assume that the total rate of recombination (see below) when the voltage across the cell is zero (short circuit or no light) is proportional to the blackbody radiation Q_{c}.
 This rate of recombination plays a negative role in the efficiency.
 Shockley and Queisser calculate Q_{c} to be 1700 photons per second per square centimetre for silicon at 300K.